 The patient journey to get a RD diagnosis often takes several years, with multiple hospital visits and tests.
 To date, about half of the RD conditions can be linked to a genetic basis, but the cause of many Rare Diseases remain unknown.

-Team members in the Rare Diseases BioResource have recently started an RNA (Ribonucleic acid) sequencing project, with the aim to give a greater understanding of many rare diseases, how and why they might occur as well as potentially lead to new avenues for research.
-To date, the Rare Diseases BioResource works across more than 70 disease projects.
+Team members in the Rare Diseases BioResource have recently started an RNA (Ribonucleic acid) sequencing project, with the aim to give a greater understanding of many rare diseases including how and why they might occur and potentially lead to new avenues for research.
+To date, the Rare Diseases BioResource works across more than 60 disease projects.

 Why RNA sequencing?

 RNA, or ribonucleic acid, is a molecule similar to DNA, but unlike DNA, RNA is single-stranded and is short-lived within the cells in our body.
 RNA plays an active role in cells, regulating when and how much genes are expressed into proteins, and as such could play an important role in disease mechanisms.